wirelesseye/nestix/README.md

 A React-like declarative layout and state management library for Rust.

 > [!WARNING]
-> This library is still in early development stages.
-Although all major features have been implemented, APIs can break at any point,
+> This library is still in early stages of development.
+Although all major features have been implemented, APIs can break at any time.

 > [!NOTE]
 > Just like you need `react-dom` or `react-native` to build an actual application, Nestix itself does not handle any platform-specific logics like rendering.
 If you want to know how to build an application or UI library using Nestix, see [examples](#examples).